citizenwallet/smartcontracts/contracts/accounts/README.md

 - `OwnableUpgradeable`: Used for owner functionality.
 - `UUPSUpgradeable`: Used for upgradeability functionality.

-It also uses ECDSA for signature recovery and `IEntryPoint` and `IAuthorizer` interfaces for entry point and authorizer functionality.
+It also uses ECDSA for signature recovery and `IEntryPoint` and `ITokenEntryPoint` interfaces for entry point and authorizer functionality.

 ### References